isomerpages/mse/news/Committee-of-supply/_posts/2022-03-08-speech-by-minister-grace-fu-at-cos.md

 ---
-title: Speech by Minister Grace Fu - The Singapore Green Plan: Stewarding the Change towards a Low-Carbon Future
+title: Speech by Minister Grace Fu - A Resilient Singapore, For A Sustainable Future
 permalink: /resource-room/category/2022-03-08-speech-by-minister-grace-fu-at-cos-sgp-joint-segment-2022
 image:
 file_url:
 description:
 ---

-**SPEECH BY MS GRACE FU, MINISTER FOR SUSTAINABILITY AND THE ENVIRONMENT, AT JOINT SEGMENT ON SINGAPORE GREEN PLAN 2030 AT COMMITTEE OF SUPPLY (COS) DEBATE, 8 MARCH 2022**
+#### SPEECH BY MS GRACE FU, MINISTER FOR SUSTAINABILITY AND THE ENVIRONMENT, AT JOINT SEGMENT ON SINGAPORE GREEN PLAN 2030 AT COMMITTEE OF SUPPLY (COS) DEBATE, 8 MARCH 2022

 _**The Singapore Green Plan: Stewarding the Change towards a Low-Carbon Future**_